 Richard Wagner to August Röckel, 25 January 1854.

 he first scene of this opera is a kind of exposition for the entire Tetralogy.
 It begins

-with the elements of music: intervals (first unison, then octave, then fifth and so on, ascending the harmonic series), rhythms,
+with the elements of music: intervals (first unison, then octave, then fifth and so on, ascending the harmonic series), rhythms, scales and most obviously,

-elements.
+arpeggios.
+In a trivial sense, everything that follows is built upon these elements.
 The first real «motive», something that might have been considered as a

 «subject» had it occurred in the exposition of a sonata movement, is the motive of Gold.

 his is followed by another real motive (actually a composite of two shorter motives), that

 of The Rhinemaidens’ Joy in the Gold.
 In his response to Wolzogen, Wagner drew attention to the development of this motive:

 ... some real insight could be gained from a meticulous examination of the